 Colcannon is an Irish dish made by mixing mashed potatoes with kale.
 And lots of butter.
 I put even more butter on top.
 Try this for St. Patrick’s Day.

 Colcannon is the perfect side dish for St. Patty’s Day.
-Or any day that you are trying to jazz up your mashed potatoes.
+Or any day that you are trying to jazz up your mashed potatoes because this traditional Irish side dish has greens and plenty of butter added.

 What Is Colcannon?

-Colcannon is a mixture of mashed potatoes and sautéed kale or cabbage that exists as an excuse to eat butter.
+Colcannon is a mixture of mashed potatoes, green onions, and sautéed kale or cabbage that basically exists as an excuse to eat butter.
 You see, there’s not just butter mashed into the potatoes.
-No, that’s not enough.
-To serve colcannon you smear butter onto the top of each serving so that it melts into a golden puddle.
-When you eat it your goal is to get melted butter onto each spoonful.
+To serve colcannon you smear butter onto the top of each serving so that it melts into a golden puddle that is soooo delicious.

 What To Serve With Colcannon

-These buttery mashed potatoes are a perfect side dish for Corned Beef and Cabbage (we have a soup version!) or alongside ham or pork.
+These buttery mashed potatoes are a perfect side dish for Corned Beef and Cabbage or alongside ham or pork.

 If you like this recipe, I think you’ll also love these Potatoes with Lots of Dill.